 What is Smart Routing

-Smart routing is an approach in which routing is determined by selecting the best provider using real-time information, even before transactions are sent.
+Smart routing is an approach in which the system selects the best provider for a transaction using real-time information before that transaction is sent to any provider at all.

-For instance, using smart routing, the system will send a transaction to the provider with the best approval rate for that card or in that geographic location.
+For instance, using smart routing, the system will usually send a transaction to the provider with the best approval rate for that card or in that geographic location, though the exact criteria depend on how the routing rules are configured.

 Key Differences